scala/scala3/docs/_spec/README.md

 - MathJAX errors  will appear within the  rendered DOM as span  elements with class `mtext` and style attribute `color: red` applied.
 It is  possible to search for this combination in the development  tools of the browser of your choice.
 In chrome, CTRL+F / CMD+F within the inspect element panel allows you to do this.

 - This document follows the "one sentence <=> one line" convention, with the following exceptions below.
-- - A multiline code bloc is part of the sentence
+  - A multiline code block is part of the sentence
-- - An enumeration of links is long enough
+  - An enumeration of links is long enough

+- Whenever doing an enumeration of the kind "a, ..., z", follow the following conventions:
+  - It should always be "separator whitespace period period period separator whitespace", for example `, ..., ` or `,\n...,\n` for multiline.
+  - If in a code block, only the elements (a and z above) should be in math mode (between forward ticks)
+  - If in a math expression, the whole thing should be in a single math mode
+  - Look at the [Tuple Types section](docs/_spec/03-types.html#tuple-types) for an example of the different cases above.

+- Try to use "Note" blocks to point out logical conclusions that are not obvious, for examples, look at the [Tuple Types section](docs/_spec/03-types.html#tuple-types).

 ### Macro replacements: